 The David and Jane Richards Family Foundation is expanding its beekeeping initiative to help more young people learn about nature and ecology.

 The registered charity is supporting the installation of new apiaries at primary and secondary schools and a college campus in Sheffield, South Yorkshire.
+Listen here to BBC Radio Sheffield’s report on the project.

 The foundation is providing comprehensive practical training through its beekeeping consultant, Yvonne Kilvington, along with donations to cover equipment, national school membership of the British Beekeepers Association, individual membership of the local association and the purchase of bees.